 It's worth noting that while there is growing evidence to support the many health benefits of this medicinal mushroom, even more research is needed to fully understand the effects of lion’s mane.
-As with any dietary supplement, it's important to speak with your a healthcare professional before adding large amounts of lion's mane to your diet to make sure there are no side effects or adverse effects with other medications.
+As with any dietary supplement, it's important to speak with your healthcare professional before adding large amounts of lion's mane to your diet to make sure there are no side effects or adverse effects with other medications.

 How To Store lion's mane Mushrooms

 Keep your lion’s mane mushrooms in the fridge, inside the wax paper bag.
 They'll keep fresh for about 4 - 7 days.